-One of the more serious crimes that too often is unreported is Sexual Assault.
-It is important to know what these crimes are because, in many cases, victims do not realize that they have been victimized.
-Additionally, crimes of this nature are difficult for victims to report for a number of complex reasons such as knowing the perpetrator, fear of retaliation, fear of parents knowing about the incident, fear of getting in trouble with law enforcement.
+One of the more serious crimes that may sometimes go unreported is Sexual Assault.
+It is important to know what these crimes are because, in many cases, victims may not realize that they have been victimized.
+Additionally, crimes of this nature may be difficult for victims to report for a number of complex reasons such as knowing the perpetrator, fear of retaliation, fear of parents knowing about the incident, fear of getting in trouble with law enforcement.
 Despite these concerns, it is vital to report such incidents in order to get help.